Markdiocre/Markdiocre/README.md

-- Hi I am Markdekaiser and I am currently a college student learning full-stack using Django Python and React JS.
+- Hi I am Mark Thaddeus Manuel and I am currently a college student .
 Also currently learning Game dev using Godot